 Green St. at S. Cayuga St., Ithaca

 Presented by the Human Services Coalition

 Co-sponsored by the Tompkins County Public Library

-In this fun, fast-paced, and highly interactive workshop you will learn new tools to:
+In this highly interactive workshop, you will gain practical tools to:

 - Quickly build trust in the moment